beaker-project/beaker/documentation/user-guide/beaker-provided-tasks.rst

 There are a number of other tasks that you will find in the :file:`Tasks/` sub-directory of the Beaker `source tree`_.
-Most of these tasks (besides the ones we discussed above), would have a :file:`PURPOSE` file which contains a brief description of the what the task does.
+Most of these tasks (besides the ones we discussed above), have a :file:`PURPOSE` file which contains a brief description of what the task does.

 .. _source tree: http://git.beaker-project.org/cgit/beaker/